glycerine/spin_paxos/README.md

-(under figure 23-8 picturing dueling proposers; in the "Multi-Paxos: Detailed Message Flow" section, reproduced below) which makes the point that for system that actually do need to support alot of writes, you'll probably need the complexity of leases.
+(under figure 23-8 picturing dueling proposers; in the "Multi-Paxos: Detailed Message Flow" section, reproduced below) which makes the point that for systems that actually do need to support alot of writes, you'll probably need the complexity of leases.